Who We Are: Our Vision, Team, Artists and Teachers

 Alexis hails from London, Ontario.
 Selected theatre credits include: Ma in North American premiere of Emma Donoghue’s Room (Grand Theatre/Mirvish); Brigadoon, Rope (Shaw Festival); Hook Up (Theatre Passe Muraille/Tapestry); Coriolanus, The Tempest, Guys & Dolls, A Little Night Music, Carousel, The Sound of Music (Stratford Festival); Mary Poppins, A Christmas Carol (Grand Theatre), Sunday in the Park With George (TIFT), The Gravitational Pull of Bernice Trimble (Factory/Obsidian); Obeah Opera (Nightwood); Starbright Christmas, Canada Sings, Godspell (Petrolia Playhouse); A Midsummer Night’s Dream (Driftwood).
 Awards: Banks Prize for Emerging Artists (Musical Stage Co).
 Education: BFA Acting, University of Windsor.

-Katherine is a performer, choreographer, and producer currently living in New York City.
-Hailing from Toronto, Canada, where she attended Cardinal Carter Academy for the Arts, Katherine is a graduate of NYU’s Tisch New Studio on Broadway with a BFA (Hons) in Drama.
-Katherine has performed and choreographed Off-Broadway (Turkeys Go On Strike, Sleepy Hollow The Musical), across New York City, Toronto, and The United States at such venues as Radio City Music Hall, Feinstein’s/54 Below, Birdland Jazz, Berkshire Theatre Group, Woodstock Playhouse, Theatre Passe Muraille, Berkely Street Theatre, Toronto Fringe and won the BroadwayWorld Award for Best Actress in a Musical for her portrayal as Lola in Damn Yankees.
+Katherine is a performer, and multi-hyphenate theatre maker currently living in New York City.
+Since September she has been performing in and Rehearsal Director for the only long-running pandemic friendly show in NYC - VOYEUR: The Windows of Toulouse Lautrec.
+Hailing from Toronto, Canada, Katherine is a graduate of NYU’s Tisch New Studio on Broadway with a BFA (Hons) in Drama.
+Katherine has performed and choreographed Off-Broadway (Turkeys Go On Strike, Sleepy Hollow The Musical), across New York City, Toronto, and The US at such venues as Radio City Music Hall, Feinstein’s/54 Below, Birdland, Berkshire Theatre Group, Woodstock Playhouse, Theatre Passe Muraille, Berkely Street Theatre, Toronto Fringe and won the BroadwayWorld Award for Best Actress in a Musical for her portrayal as Lola in Damn Yankees.
 In addition, Katherine is the Communications Manager of Superior Theatre Festival, an Assistant with The Verdon/Fosse Legacy LLC, and has worked at Dance Lab New York under Broadway choreographer Josh Prince. katherine-winter.com. @katherine.winter

 Gabi has made a name for herself as one of the country's top vocalists and owes it all to her singing training and technique.
 A DORA Award Winner Gabi is best known for playing Audrey in Little Shop… (Stratford) and Fanny Brice Funny Girl (Segal).
 A member of the award-winning Mirvish Production of Once (Best Ensemble/Best Production), Gabi has worked all over Canada in shows with Stratford, Drayton, HGJT, Stage West, TIFT, the Capitol among others.
 Her "Gabarets" have been performed all over North America (“Best Cabaret of the Year" by the Times Square Chronicles in NYC) and her CD "Show Off" is available on Spotify/iTunes.